iotec-gmbh/docker-nginx-certbot/readme.md

 ](https://quay.io/repository/iotec-gmbh/nginx-certbot?tab=builds)

 Docker container to automatically obtain wildcard certificates for a set of domains which can be used in Nginx.
-[Iotec](https://iotec-gmbh.de) uses this as primary HTTP proxy for several web-services.

 ```bash
 $ docker run --name http-proxy \